zonemaster/zonemaster-engine/docs/Translation-translators.md

 * Any remaining *obsolete entries* (lines at the end of the file starting with "#~") could be removed.
 They have no purpose anymore.

+* Run `../util/check-msg-args xx.po` to make sure the messages arguments in the *msgstr* strings match up with those in the *msgid* strings.

 * When the update is completed, it is time to commit the changes.
 First do a "git add" of the *PO* file you have updated.
 Make sure not to "add" any